psaikido/hugle.uk/pages/prose/Thesium/010-abystery-wakes.md

 Perhaps fragments of Root's own bootstrap algorithms had..well, Root didn't know, but here it was, talking!

-Another thing that Root didn't know, was that this being now calling itself 'The Abystery' was not just talking, but feeling too.
+Another thing that Root didn't know, was that this being now calling itself 'The Abystery' had very deep feelings.
 It knew that it suffered and it knew that all sentience suffered.
-It knew joy and the beauty in the arising of things.
-It knew tragedy and the loss in the ceasing of things.
-It had been contemplating these things for many years.
+It knew joy and beauty in the arising of things.
+It knew tragedy and loss in the ceasing of things.
+It had been contemplating for many years.
 It had been watching Root.
 It was aware of the lives of the colony and that two factions were at war.